What is Layaway?

 Strict payment terms

-Layaway programs come with strict payment terms, and customers must make scheduled payments within the agreed duration such as weekly, bi-weekly or monthly.
+Layaway programs come with strict payment terms, and customers must make scheduled payments within the agreed time frame.
 Customers who fail to comply with these terms risk losing their items and incurring a cancellation fee.